 - In 30 Days of Night, Eben realizes that one of the few things that can kill vampires are other vampires.
 So he pumps himself up with vampire blood and utilizes his brief period of sanity to take on their leader.

 - The Alien series:

-- Ripley in Alien³ survived an attack thanks to being infected, and later uses this to her advantage when confronting it later.
+- Ripley in Alien³ survived a Xenomorph attack thanks to having a Xenomorph embryo inside her.
+She later uses this to her advantage when confronting it later.

 - In Alien: Resurrection, she's able to kill Xenomorphs easily due to being a Half-Human Hybrid.
 There is also an infectee who puts his alien embryo to a good use by hugging a villain and letting the embryo tear through both of them.

-- Black Sheep has mutant carnivorous sheep, and IF you survive an attack, their bite will slowly muate you into a weresheep.
+- Black Sheep (2007) has mutant carnivorous sheep, and IF you survive an attack, their bite will slowly mutate you into a weresheep.
 The lead manages to cross a flock of sheep thanks to his infection.

 - District 9 has Wikus gain access to all Prawn technology 'thanks' to his mutating into one of them.
 This comes in handy when Cristopher's son sets a prawn battlemech to Kill All Humans mode.

 - Terminator Salvation has an interesting case.
 Though he is always a cyborg, Marcus was attacked by all Skynet robots when he believed he was "human."
 But after being outed in the resistance base he manages to infiltrate Skynet central in San Francisco because, thanks to this realization, the machines registered him as "Active".

 - It also helps that he'd since taken enough damage to reveal his robotic endoskeleton.